brandilondagin364/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clear, concise, and readable code that can be easily understood and maintained by others.
 Always consider the future reader over the present writer.
 Remember, a program that is hard to read or modify today will only get harder with time.
 Optimize for clarity and maintainability first, then for performance when proven necessary."

 In essence, this quote, often attributed to Leonardo da Vinci, serves as a timeless reminder in the realm of programming that simplicity should be a guiding principle in our work.
 It emphasizes the importance of writing clean code, which not only saves time and effort during debugging and updates but also promotes collaboration and longevity of the project.

+# 2024-01-03
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+In more detail, this quote highlights the importance of not getting bogged down by trying to write highly optimized code from the beginning, which can introduce unnecessary complexity and bugs.
+Instead, it advocates for a structured approach where you write clean, functional code initially and then refine for performance based on actual data and requirements.